A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 Pillar 6 — Political and Disclosure Audit.

 Campaign finance disclosure cross-referenced against contracts awarded.
 Voting records for every elected official.
 Public attendance records for budget workshops and commission meetings.
-Non-attendance during a $2.5 billion budget conversation — as happened in Sarasota in 2025 — is a matter of public record and should be flagged as such.
+Non-attendance during a multi-billion-dollar budget vote is a matter of public record and should be flagged as such.

 7.2 The Editorial Mandate